Null electromagnetic fields and relative CR embeddings: An essential one-sided embedding

 with equality if and only if $|u|=1$ and $w=0$, by the conditions on $g$ and by the definition of the region $E$.
 At the point $q=(1,0)$ we have (by the conditions on $g$ again):

 Hence, for any vector $v$ at $q$ pointing towards the interior of $E$, we have

-Note that $t$ itself has a jump discontinuity for $\arg (1-u)=\pi$, however the restriction of $t$ to $E$ is $C^\infty$.
-By the Whitney extension theorem, choose a $C^\infty$ extension $h$ of $t|_E$ to all of $\C^n$.
+The restriction of $t$ to $E$ is $C^\infty$.
+By the Whitney extension theorem, choose a $C^\infty$ extension $h$ of $t|_E$ to all of $\C^2$.
 It follows by the implicit function theorem that the zero locus of $h$ in a sufficiently small neighborhood of $q$ is a submanifold of that neighborhood.
-Now $dh=dt$ on $E$, and so the condition $i_v dh(q)>0$ for interior-pointing vectors at $q$ implies that the zero locus of $h$ must touch the boundary at $q$ (i.e., it does not intersect transversally).
-Since $t\le 0$ on the boundary, and $t>0$ on points of the interior of $E$ arbitrarily close to $q$, it follows that the zero locus of $h$ touches the boundary of $E$ from the interior, and so defines a submanifold of $E$. \end{proof}
+Now $dh=dt$ on $E$, and since $i_v dh(q)>0$ for interior-pointing vectors at $q$, and $t\le 0$ on the boundary of $E$, it follows that $t<0$ for points outside $E$ sufficiently near $q$.
+Hence portion of the zero locus of $h$ in a sufficiently small neighborhood of $q$ lies entirely within $E$.
+Moreover, within that neighborhood, iit touches the boundary only at $q$. \end{proof}

 Now let $N=N'\cap U$ as in Lemma \ref{submanifold}.

 \begin{lemma} The triple $(\C^3,Q,N)$ is an essential one-sided relative embedding. \end{lemma}